aplteam/DotNetZip/README.md

 Note that although .NET Core is required on Linux and Mac OS, under Windows it also works with .NET rather than .Net Core.

-Therefore this class works even under Dyalog 16.0, though you can run the test cases only in 17.0 and later.

 ## Requirements

-Dyalog APL: DotNetZip runs under 16.0 and later, but in order to execute the test cases you need 17.0 or better.
+Dyalog APL: DotNetZip runs under 16.0 and later but if you want to run the test cases you need 17.0 or better.

 .NET:

-* Under Windows any modern version of .NET **_or_** .NET Core 3.1 is required
+* Under Windows any modern version of .NET **_or_** .NET Core 3.1 (or better) is required

-* On non-Windows platforms .NET Core 3.1 is required
+* On non-Windows platforms .NET Core 3.1 (or better) is required

 ## Using shared methods